MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ### Remarks

-This method does not send the AFX_WM_CHANGE_ACTIVE_TAB notification to the parent window of the tab control.
+This sends the `AFX_WM_CHANGE_ACTIVE_TAB` notification to the parent window and the parent's frame of the tab control.

 The `SetActiveTab` method automatically calls the [CMFCTabCtrl::HideActiveWindowHorzScrollBar](#hideactivewindowhorzscrollbar) method to prevent the screen from blinking.